Data-ScienceHub/Harp-SubGraph2Vec/Results/README.md

-# MPI in 2 CPU nodes
+# MPI in Cluster of 2 CPU nodes

 ## Hardware & Software